yurass13/superset_pdf_xlsx/README.md

-# PDF from webpage and XLSX from table (dynamic webpage)
+# PDF from webpage and XLSX from table (SPA)
-Designed to work with custom ApacheSuperset charts.
+Designed for processing with custom ApacheSuperset charts.

 # JS part